 There is a bit of a change of pace in Wellington, the first capital city to see the New Year, with it’s family friendly NYE festival in Frank Kitts Park Lagoon.
 Fireworks go off at 8pm and then again at midnight.
 From 10pm, in true artsy city style, the entertainment consists of iconic local movies to the soundtrack of Wellington Orchestra during the countdown to the fireworks.

 From 9pm on NYE, Hagley Park hosts a celebration with live music, fireworks and, bizarrely enough, The “Arch Wizard of Canterbury” casting a spell for the New Year…

 The North Island city on the East Cape is the first city in the world to see the sunrise on a new year.
 They celebrate with a festival (see below) and having drinks and laughs in the bars and on the beach.

 We can’t leave without giving the “Party Capital of New Zealand” a mention.
-The famous Queenstown nightlife gets just a bit more buzzing after the lakefront celebrations, music event and fireworks.
+The famous Queenstown nightlife gets just a bit more buzzing after the free lakefront celebrations, music event and fireworks.

 In the wilderness

 If big crowds aren’t your thing, there is another excellent option by spending NYE in the wilderness.
 Let’s be honest, the New Zealand wilderness is pretty sensational.